fastoch/Linux/BootableUSBdrive.md

 ### Be aware that this procedure wipes all the data from your USB flash drive.
 ### You should make a copy of it before proceeding.
 ---
-After you have used the bootable USB flash drive to install your Linux system, you need to
+After you have used the bootable USB flash drive to install your Linux system, you might want to
 restore your flash drive back to its normal not-bootable state.
 To do so: https://www.baeldung.com/linux/usb-drive-format